lwilanski/darwin-world/README.md

 # Darwin World

-Darwin World is the final project for the Object Oriented Programming course on AGH University of Science and Technology.
+Darwin World is the final project for the Object Oriented Programming course at AGH University of Science and Technology.
 The project involves creating a simulation of a biologically evolving world of animals and plants using Java.

 ## Project Description